orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

 A formal relationship between any given Open Source Project and their Steward, is something these two may have to establish themselves.
 For example, a Steward organization may already be performing a supporting role for the project due to ownership of intellectual property, for historical reasons, or because the project leadership has entered into an agreement with a Steward organization explicitly, or because the project was originally founded as such.

+TODO: we should we talk about the location of stewards and the related market surveillance authority

 ### Security Policy

 Stewards shall put in place and document a cybersecurity policy that applies to their Projects.
 That policy has goal of: